microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 	> Storage account names can be 3 to 24 characters in length and can only contain numbers and lowercase letters.
 In addition, the name you enter must be unique within Azure.
 If someone else has chosen the same name, you'll be notified that the name isn't available with a red exclamation mark in the **Name** field.

-	Once you have a name that Azure will accept (as indicated by the green check mark in the **Name** field), make sure **Resource manager** is selected as the deployment model and **General purpose** is selected as the account kind.
+	Once you have a name that Azure will accept (as indicated by the green check mark in the **Name** field), make sure **Resource manager** is selected as the **Deployment model** and **General purpose** is selected as the **Account kind**.
 Then select **Create new** under **Resource group** and type "ScalingLabResourceGroup" (without quotation marks) into the box below to name the new resource group that will be created for the storage account.
 Finish up by selecting the location nearest you in the **Location** box, and clicking the **Create** button at the bottom of the blade to create the new storage account.

 	![Specifying parameters for a new storage account](Images/create-storage-account.png)

     _Specifying parameters for a new storage account_

-1. After the account is created (it generally takes 30 seconds or so), click **Resource groups**, and then click the "ScalingLabResourceGroup" resource group that was created along with the storage account.
+1. After the account is created (it generally takes 30 seconds or so), click **Resource groups** in the ribbon on the left side of the portal, and then click the "ScalingLabResourceGroup" resource group that was created along with the storage account.

 	![Opening the resource group](Images/open-resource-group.png)